 - Obviously, this one cannot fire as it has already been disassembled but be sure to check that your safety is on first before proceeding.

-- Waterproof case comes with precut foam to hold AR-15 or AR-10 Rifle, Shotgun, and Pistol
+- Waterproof case comes with precut foam to hold Modern Sporting Rifle, Shotgun, and Pistol

 - Also holds extra magazines, optics, gun attachments, & various accessories.
 Does not accommodate side attachments.